GDevelopApp/GDevelop-examples/examples/starting-3d-draggable-tiles/README.md

 # Board game with draggable tiles

-A 3D board game where 3 different kind of tiles can be dragged on the grid of the board.
-A tile can't be dragged if another tile is already present on a cell of the board.
-Support for both mouse and mobile controls.
+A 3D board game-style game with pieces represented as 3D models placed on a grid.
+Players can pick up and drag pieces to different tiles using a mouse or mobile touch controls.
+The system prevents multiple pieces from occupying the same grid space and supports multiple distinct game piece types that can be picked up and moved in the scene.